-Addgene’s AAV is distributed as 100 µL of viral preparation at a titer of 2-5e12 vg/mL.
+Addgene’s AAV is distributed as 100 µL of viral preparation at a titer of 2e12 - 3e13 vg/mL.
+Minimum titers are reported on each items' material page.
+Actual titers are reported with each shipment.

 When possible, the final viral preparation is analyzed by next-generation sequencing.
 Sequencing results are then analyzed for the presence of the viral genome, as well as for the absence of any contaminants.
 If/when next-generation sequencing results are obtained, the results are posted on the material page for each viral catalog item for which this validation was performed.